nym2/Weather-Project/README.md

 Weather data provided by `wttr.in`.
 - **API Usage**: This app uses the wttr.in API, which provides weather data without the need for an API key.
 The API request format looks like this: https://wttr.in/{city_name}?format=j1

+## Conclusion
+This `README.md` file is straightforward and easy to understand, and includes all the key information about the weather app.
+You can modify the content or include additional details as necessary!